spapas/spapas.github.io/content/react-redux-tutorial.rst

 * You need to learn their API (the names of the properties they get, their behavior in various conditions etc)
 * You need to learn their styling API (most of them make it difficult to customize their appearence)
-* It is really difficult to integrate them to your existing css framework (if you have one), so you'll need to go all the way to using them
+* It is not very easy to integrate them to your existing css framework (if you have one), so you'll need to go all the way to use their styles
+* You may need to use custom components anyway because you want to use a different javascript component that is not provided by these libraries

-So it all boils down to how big is your project and if you already have some styling for your pages.
+It all boils down to how big is your project and if you already have some styling for your pages.
 If you want to build a rather small project or your project already has a consistent styling then its better to create the required input components by hand.
-If on the other hand you want to build a big project from scratch then probably it would be better to bite the bullet and use a component library.
+If on the other hand you want to build a big project from scratch then probably it would be better to bite the bullet and use a component library, but keep in mind that you may actually need to create your own components.

 components/AuthorPanel
 ======================